How to Safely Transplant Flower Seedlings: Tips for Beginners

 SHOP SLOW-RELEASE FERTILIZER

-Don’t have room for a full garden?
-No problem!
-Growing cut flowers in containers is a wonderful option for patios, balconies, decks, or any space where you want a splash of color and beauty.
+Don’t have space for a full garden?
+Growing flowers in containers is a simple and beautiful way to enjoy blooms on patios, decks, or balconies.

-When transplanting seedlings into pots, there are a few key things to keep in mind:
+When transplanting seedlings into pots, keep these key tips in mind:

-• Use a good-quality potting mix.
-Look for one that retains moisture but still allows for airflow around the roots.
-Avoid using regular garden soil, which can be too dense for containers.
+• Use a high-quality potting mix: Look for a mix that retains moisture while still allowing good airflow around the roots.
+Avoid using garden soil, which can be too dense for containers.

 SHOP HIGH-QUALITY POTTING MIX